cymnyon/My-Fridge/README.md

 # Sticky Scanner

-Sticky Scanner is a web application that allows users to upload their sticky notes, diaries, name cards, or any image with text and store them in a personal private space as text.
+Sticky Scanner is a web application that allows users to upload their sticky notes, diaries, name cards, or any image with text and store them in a private space as text.

 ## Features